indiqusdocs/yntraa/docs/Subscribers/AccountCentre/TeamandChildUserManagement.md

 - **User Details -** name, email, country, phone number, etc., for the child user.
 - **Password -** set a strong password to begin with.
   :::note
-   The child user can reset the password from the Yntraa cloud platform.
+   The child user can reset the password from the Yntraa Cloud.
   :::
 - **Group -** the role of the child user.
 These can be:
     - **Admin -** gets access to all functionalities.